fcaptuayo/callCenter/README.md

 # callCenter
-Test of almundo.com, the project is developer the call Center with support 10 call concurrently
+Project is developer the call Center with support 10 call concurrently